Le-Gris/le-gris.github.io/index.md

   alt: website picture
 ---

 Hi!
 I'm a recent graduate from McGill University's Cognitive Science program in the neuroscience concentration with a minor in Computer Science.
-I am specifically interested in computational cognitive science: developing computational hypotheses potentially explaining mechanisms of the mind and human intelligence.
+I am specifically interested in computational cognitive science: developing computational hypotheses potentially explaining mechanisms of human minds and intelligence.
 I am aiming to start graduate school studies to pursue my research interests in the Fall of 2022.

 [//]: # (I will soon be starting a research/data science intership at === where I will be adressing questions about neurodegeneration and neuroinflammation in diseased brains.)